 The parathyroid hormone causes fibrous replacement of marrow too.

-Resorption of the bone causes increase of calcium and phospohorus levels in blood.
+Resorption of the bone causes an increase of calcium and phosphorus levels in the blood.
 Both of these are excreted by kidneys but phosphorus is excreted more readily.
 This leads to elevation of blood calcium level and the phosphorus level is lowered.

 In order to attempt at the restoration of resorbed bone, alkaline phosphatase level is elevated.

-The cause of rise in PTH is usually an adenoma of parathyroid gland.
+The cause of rise in PTH is usually an adenoma of the parathyroid gland.